When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Our partner, The Sailing Collective: In order to create and curate this unique experience, we’ve partnered closely with The Sailing Collective, a U.S.-based travel organization specializing in sailing trips throughout the world with a team of professional skippers and culinary artists who are passionate about hospitality and travel.
 The Sailing Collective has extensive knowledge of the region and established relationships with local restaurants and guides, and the onboard chef for this voyage is a Sardinia native.

-The cost of this trip is $3,635, based on double occupancy in a private cabin with one double bed.
+The listed price of this trip is per person based on double occupancy in a private cabin with one double bed.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.